IT-REX-Platform/Wiki-EnPro-WS2020/wiki/Development--Quality-Assurance-and-Methods--Coding-Conventions.md

 Checkstyle supports the [Sun Code Conventions](https://checkstyle.org/styleguides/sun-code-conventions-19990420/CodeConvTOC.doc.html) as well as [Google Java Style Guide](https://checkstyle.sourceforge.io/styleguides/google-java-style-20180523/javaguide.html).

-A detailed list, which conventions Checkstyle checks can be found [here]((https://checkstyle.sourceforge.io/google_style.html)) for the Google Java Style  the documentation for Sun Code Conventions are here in contrast incomplete.
-Google Conventions as well as the Sun Code Conventions were also tested via the Checkstyle tool.
-Here it was noticed that the style check with the Sun Code Conventions makes stricter restrictions than Google Java Style Guide,
-which are completely suitable for the project.

-It was therefore decided to use the [Google Java Style Guide](https://checkstyle.sourceforge.io/styleguides/google-java-style-20180523/javaguide.html).
+It was decided to use the [Sun Code Conventions](https://checkstyle.org/styleguides/sun-code-conventions-19990420/CodeConvTOC.doc.html).

-#### Basic Google Conventions
+#### Basic Sun Code COnventions
 * **Naming Conventions**:
     * All names should be formulated in a expressive way apart from e.g. counters in loops
     * **File names**: case-sensitive name of the top-level class